Kong/terraform-provider-konnect/docs/resources/gateway_plugin_opentelemetry.md

 - `sampling_strategy` (String) The sampling strategy to use for OTLP `traces`.
 Set `parent_drop_probability_fallback` if you want parent-based sampling when the parent span contains a `false` sampled flag, and fallback to probability-based sampling otherwise.
 Set `parent_probability_fallback` if you want parent-based sampling when the parent span contains a valid sampled flag (`true` or `false`), and fallback to probability-based sampling otherwise.
 Default: "parent_drop_probability_fallback"; must be one of ["parent_drop_probability_fallback", "parent_probability_fallback"]
 - `send_timeout` (Number) An integer representing a timeout in milliseconds.
 Must be between 0 and 2^31-2.
 Default: 5000
 - `traces_endpoint` (String) A string representing a URL, such as https://example.com/path/to/resource?q=search.

+<a id="nestedatt--config--metrics"></a>
+### Nested Schema for `config.metrics`

+Optional:

+- `enable_bandwidth_metrics` (Boolean) A boolean value that determines if bandwidth metrics should be collected.
+If enabled, `http.server.request.size` and `http.server.response.size` metrics will be exported.
+Default: false
+- `enable_consumer_attribute` (Boolean) A boolean value that determines if `http.server.request.count`, `http.server.request.size` and `http.server.response.size` metrics should fill in the consumer attribute when available.
+Default: false
+- `enable_latency_metrics` (Boolean) A boolean value that determines if latency metrics should be collected.
+If enabled, `kong.latency.total`, `kong.latency.internal` and `kong.latency.upstream` metrics will be exported.
+Default: false
+- `enable_request_metrics` (Boolean) A boolean value that determines if request count metrics should be collected.
+If enabled, `http.server.request.count` metrics will be exported.
+Default: false
+- `enable_upstream_health_metrics` (Boolean) A boolean value that determines if upstream health metrics should be collected.
+If enabled, `kong.upstream.target.status` metrics will be exported.
+Default: false
+- `endpoint` (String) An HTTP URL endpoint where metrics are exported.
+- `push_interval` (Number) The interval in seconds at which metrics are pushed to the OTLP server.
+This setting is only applicable when `endpoint` is set.
+Default: 60

 <a id="nestedatt--config--propagation"></a>
 ### Nested Schema for `config.propagation`